The Global Wind Organization (GWO) is a non-profit body founded by manufacturers and owners in the wind turbine industry.

 We guarantee no application fees, no annual fees, and a fixed price per service for certification.

-Orion Registrar understands the importance of maintaining impartiality to achieving certification.
+Orion Registrar understands the importance of maintaining impartiality in achieving certification.

 Orion Registrar sets a goal to be open, honest, and approachable, working in partnership with clients.